 and my soul longs after Thee.

 O my Creator, why have I, Thy little creature,

 grieved Thee so often?
 Yet Thou hast not remembered my sins.

-Glory be to the Lord God that He gave us His Only-begotten
+Glory be to the Lord God that He gave us His

 Son for the sake of our salvation.

 Glory be to the Only-begotten Son that He deigned to be

 born of the Most Holy Virgin, and suffered for our salvation,